-Reno non-profit organization Keep Truckee Meadows Beautiful (KTMB) sponsors the annual effort to recycle Christmas trees, which helps keep them out of the landfill and discourages illegal dumping in area open spaces.
+Reno non-profit organization Keep Truckee Meadows Beautiful (KTMB) sponsors the annual Christmas tree recycling effort, which helps keep them out of the landfill and discourages illegal dumping in area open spaces.
 The recycling program typically begins the day after Christmas and continues through the New Year until the middle of January.
-Other agencies and businesses lending support include City of Sparks Parks and Recreation, Washoe County Regional Parks and Open Space, City of Reno Urban Forestry, Sierra and Truckee Meadows Fire Protection Districts, Tholl Fence, Waste Management Recycle America, and the governments of Reno, Sparks, and Washoe County.
+Other agencies and businesses lending support include City of Sparks Parks and Recreation, Washoe County Regional Parks and Open Space, City of Reno Urban Forestry, Sierra and Truckee Meadows Fire Protection Districts, Tholl Fence, Waste Management Recycle America, the governments of Reno, Sparks, and Washoe County, and NV Energy.

 What Trees Can Be Recycled?